SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/Helpful_tips_for_Larsoft_building.md

-Removing a package from a work area .(#Removing-a-package-from-a-work-area-)
+Removing a package from a work area .
 ---------------------------------------------------------------------------------------------

 This is stolen from site 1.
 Setup your code.